 "By failing to challenge existing biases we allow children to adopt attitudes based on inaccuracies," Reese continues.

 "Most of the commercially prepared teaching materials available present a generalized image of Native American people with little or no regard for differences that exist from tribe to tribe," Reese adds.
 "Many popular children's authors unwittingly perpetuate stereotypes.
 Richard Scarry's books frequently contain illustrations of animals dressed in buckskin and feathers, while Mercer Mayer's alphabet book includes an alligator dressed as an Indian."

 A number of positive strategies can be used in classrooms, writes Reese.

 "Besides using these strategies in their classrooms, teachers need to educate themselves," Reese continues.
 "Stereotyping is not always obvious to people surrounded by mainstream culture.
 Numerous guidelines have been prepared to aid in the selection of materials that work against stereotypes."

 "Much remains to be done to counter stereotypes of Native Americans learned by young children in our society," writes Reese in the conclusion to her ERIC Digest.
 "Teachers must provide accurate instruction not only about history but also about the contemporary lives of Native Americans."

 For additional information

-For activities and a long list of Web sites related to the Pilgrims, Native Americans, and the "First Thanksgiving" be sure to see this week's Education World LESSON PLANNING articles:
+For activities and a long list of Web sites related to the Pilgrims, Native Americans, and the "First Thanksgiving" be sure to see these lesson planning articles: